thisisvillegas/frontendAutomation/README.md

 # automationExample
-To run:

-## If Protractor is not  already installed:
+### If Protractor is not  already installed:
-npm install -g protractor
+npm install -g protractor,
-webdriver-manager update
+webdriver-manager update,
 webdriver-manager start

-## If Protractor is already installed:
+### If Protractor is already installed:
-### In the directory, install dependencies in package.json
 npm install package.json

 ### Once installed run to kick off the program: